LizbethMG-Teaching/pose2behav-book/labs/0_prerequisites.md

 ## 2. DeepLabCut installation

+👉🏼 Skip this if you already have a GUI install of DLC in your computer.

 ### 2.1 Introduction

 We will use [DeepLabCut (DLC)](https://www.mackenziemathislab.org/deeplabcut), a widely used open-source Python package collaboratively developed by the [Mackenzie Mathis Lab](https://www.mackenziemathislab.org/) and the [Mathis Lab](https://mathislab.org/).